-Our long-lived assets, including our office, laboratory and warehouse space in Menlo Park, California and our test and engineering center in Phoenix, Arizona, are subject to periodic testing for impairment.
-Failure to achieve sufficient levels of cash flow at the asset group level could result in impairment of our longlived assets.
-In addition, we have operating lease commitments for office, warehouse and laboratory space of \$27,428,000 as of December 29, 2017.
+Our long-lived assets, including our office, laboratory and warehouse space in Menlo Park, California, our test and engineering center in Phoenix, Arizona, and our office and laboratory facilities currently under construction in Natick, Massachusetts, are subject to periodic testing for impairment.
+Failure to achieve sufficient levels of cash flow at the asset group level could result in impairment of our long-lived assets.
+In addition, we have operating lease commitments for office and laboratory space.
 Changes in the business environment could lead to changes in the scope of operations of our business.
 These changes, including the closure of one or more offices, could result in restructuring and/or asset impairment charges.